mhantl/mhantl/README.md

 - 👋 Hi, I’m @mhantl
 - 👀 I’m interested in Java and Integration with Mule 3.8.1 CE
-- 🌱 I’m currently learning CI/CD Docker, GitHub and Jenkins
+- 🌱 I’m currently attending at Udemy courses for CI/CD and Security
-- 💞️ I’m looking to collaborate on ...?
+- 💞️ I’m not looking to collaborate on ...?
 - 📫 How to reach me ? -> linkedin

 <!---